Sibyllenbuch fragment: Fragment and its text

 The Sibyllenbuch fragment consists of a partial paper leaf printed in German using Gothic letter.
 It is owned by the Gutenberg Museum in Mainz, Germany.
 The fragment was discovered in 1892 in an old bookbinding in Mainz.
-The text on the fragment relates to the Last Judgment and therefore sometimes is also called “Das Weltgericht” (German for "Last Judgment").
+The text on the fragment relates to the Last Judgment and therefore sometimes is also called “Das Weltgericht” (German for "the World's Judgement").
 The text is part of a fourteenth-century poem of 1040 lines known as the "Sibyllenbuch" (Book of the Sibyls) containing "prophecies concerning the fate of the Holy Roman Empire".
 The British Library identifies the fragment as coming from a quarto volume, which is a book composed of sheets of paper on which four pages were printed on each side, which were then folded twice to form groups of four leaves or eight pages.
 From analysis of the location of the watermark on the fragment and the known length of the entire poem, it has been estimated that the complete work contained 37 leaves (74 pages) with 28 lines per page.